anderkve/FYS3150/_sources/book/projects/project5.md

 i \frac{\partial u}{\partial t} = -\frac{\partial^2 u}{\partial x^2} - \frac{\partial^2 u}{\partial y^2} + v(x,y) u.
 $$ (schr_eq)

 So in this equation *all the variables are dimensionless*, which means you do not have to worry about units for this project.
-Our goal is to solve equation {eq}`schr_eq` numerically to determine the evolution of the "wave function" $u(x,y,t)$ in the presence of some potential $v(x.y)$.
+Our goal is to solve equation {eq}`schr_eq` numerically to determine the evolution of the "wave function" $u(x,y,t)$ in the presence of some potential $v(x,y)$.

 In our new notation the Born rule takes the form